skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

     lexical   41        47        52         137       17
     dynamic   65        70        74         256       21

-And the same benchmarks on Aarch64 (Emacs 24.5), where I also occasionally use Elfeed, and where I have been very interested in improving performance.
+And the same benchmarks on Aarch64 (Emacs 24.5, ARM Cortex-A53), where I also occasionally use Elfeed, and where I have been very interested in improving performance.

     (ms)      memq      member    memq-alias my-memq   jit
     lexical   170       235       242        614       79